-The Fund seeks to achieve its objective through a policy of investing in equity securities of companies throughout the world with favourable Environmental, Social and Governance (ESG) attributes.
-The Fund invests primarily in common stocks of global companies which recognise and adapt to the long-term financial risks and opportunities presented by climate change and resource depletion across all sectors, and are, therefore, better prepared for a transition to a low carbon economy.
+The Fund seeks to achieve its objective through a policy of investing in equity securities of companies throughout the world that are actively addressing climate change.
+The Fund invests primarily in common stocks of global companies providing solutions to mitigate and adapt to climate change and making their businesses resilient to the long-term financial risks and opportunities presented by climate change and resource depletion across all sectors, and are, therefore, better prepared for a transition to a low carbon economy.
+The Fund's investment process combines financial and ESG (Environmental, Social and Governance) considerations, and the Fund promotes sustainable environmental, social and governance practices.